wojtryb/Shortcut-Composer/README.md

 The plugin adds new shortcuts of the following types:
 - `Pie menu` - while key is pressed, displays a pie menu, which allows to pick values by hovering mouse.
-- `Mouse tracker` - while key is pressed, tracks a mouse, switching values according to cursor offset.
+- `Cursor tracker` - while key is pressed, tracks a cursor, switching values according to cursor offset.
 - `Preview` - Temporarily changes canvas elements while the key is pressed.
 - `Multiple assignment` - repeatedly pressing a key, cycles between multiple values of krita property.
 - `Temporary key` - temporarily activates a krita property with long press or toggles it on/off with short press.